TranPhucVinh/C/Physical layer/Process/Shared memory/Implementations.md

-# Write and read an int value in a shared memory region
+# Write and read an int value in a shared memory region between 2 processes

 ## Write an int value in a shared memory region